-Add onions and sauté until translucent, about 2 - 3 minutes.
+Add onions and sauté until translucent, about 2 to 3 minutes.

 Add 3 sprigs of thyme and sauté for 1 minute.

 Add beef and sauté along with the onions and thyme for 3 minutes.
 Add split peas along with salt and pepper to taste.

 Add 5 cups of water, stir, scraping up any bits stuck to the bottom of the pot.
-Close the pressure cooker and let pressure for 20 - 22 minutes.
+Close the pressure cooker and let pressure for 20 to 22 minutes.
 Timing begins from the first whistle.
-If you are using a pot, and an extra cup of water, bring to a boil, cover and then let simmer for 30 - 35 minutes.
+If you are using a pot, and an extra cup of water, bring to a boil, cover, and then let simmer for 30 to 35 minutes.

-Open pressure cooker and add sweet potatoes, plantains, carrots and remaining thyme and enough water to cook the ingredients and make soup.
-Let cook on high heat for 12 - 15 minutes.
-Do not lock pressure cooker; just let the cover rest on top of the pot.
+Open the pressure cooker and add sweet potatoes, plantains, carrots, and remaining thyme and enough water to cook the ingredients and make soup.
+Let cook on high heat for 12 to 15 minutes.
+Do not lock the pressure cooker; just let the cover rest on top of the pot.

-Add raw dumpling dough along with okra to pot; cover and let cook for 6 - 8 minutes or until the dumpling is cooked through.
+Add raw dumpling dough along with okra to pot; cover and let cook for 6 to 8 minutes or until the dumpling is cooked through.